TransportationAlternatives/nyc25x25.github.io/index.markdown

 ---
 layout: home
-title: A Challenge to Give NYC Streets Back to People
+title: A Challenge to Give Streets Back to People
 ---